-It really depends on your situation, but training 2-3 a week is best due the the theory of supercompensation.
-Ideally when we experience fatigue, our body overcompensates by giving more hormones to rejuvenate our muscles.
-We should take advantage this supercompensation (happens after two to three days after training) to sustain a slow and steady increase in progress.
-See the chart below for easier understanding.
+It really depends on your situation, but training 2-3 a week is recommendable due to the theory of super-compensation.
+Ideally, when we experience fatigue, our body overcompensates by giving more hormones to rejuvenate our muscles.
+We should take advantage of this super-compensation (happens 2-3 days after training) to sustain a slow and steady increase in progress.

-There you go, a quick easy guide on how to improve as a climber.
+There you go, a quick and easy guide on how to take your climbing to the next level.
 However, if you’re looking for something more short term and you want to get better fast, you may opt for periodization, but then that’s a different story and a whole new set-up.

 Have any questions about how to take your climbing to the next level?
 Please don't hesitate to reach out to us!